-Planning for this year’s trip in April is a lot easier because we already know what to expect and we know what we want to see and where, how to get there and so on.
+Having been to Iceland before, we already know what to expect and what we want to see, where to go, how to get there and so on.
 Well, at least we kind of know what to expect.
-We’ve never been to Iceland in April before and googling “Iceland in April” doesn’t really yield in anything that can satisfy my curiosity (I tend to trust independent reviews from other travellers more, but here’s a summary from a hotel chain), or anything that basically says “go to Iceland in April, it’s the best time ever!” which is what I’d really like to hear. ;-)
+We’ve never been to Iceland in April before and googling “Iceland in April” didn’t really bring any results that could satisfy my curiosity or that basically said “go to Iceland in April, it’s the best time ever!” which is what I’d really like to hear. ;-)

 Since we will only have one week to spend in Iceland this time, we’re not going to do the drive around Iceland like we did the last time.
 We’re just going to spend a couple of days in Reykjavik and then rent a car and spend the rest of the week driving as far as Jökulsárlón (the famous glacial lagoon) in Southeast Iceland and back, stopping at some old favourites and some other places of interest we missed on our first visit along the way.
 I think it’s doable.